 All the stuff I told that boxer I dropped off back in Albuquerque, was now being played to ME, word for word, and it was cutting right to the bone.
 That's when I asked Jesus Christ to forgive me and come into my heart and yes, be my Lord and Savior.
 For the first time in my life, I sensed remorse for all the rotten things I had done, and it was tearing my heart out.
 I lay across the car seat and cried my eyes out for a half hour.
 When I sat up I blew my nose and dried my eyes.
 I was still broke, I was still a few hundred miles away from my home and loved ones, I was still hungry, and so tired I could hardly keep my eyes open, but I could actually feel a silly smile on my face and something going on inside of me that I had never felt before, and for record, that feeling hasn't left me since it started at 4:30 pm E.S.T.
 Christmas day, 1969.
 Wow!
 It's really great to be alive in Jesus!

 One part that's even more incredible is that while in California, I spoke to my wife almost every day on Paul Newman's phone account (long story) None of those conversations contained any spiritual content whatsoever, and yet when I arrived home at 11:35 PM Christmas night (another long story) my wife had also just given her heart to the Lord.
-Both our lives were dramatically and independently transformed, without either of us knowing what happened to the other!
-Barbara got a new husband, and A.J. got a new wife.
-Now, is that cool or what??
+Both our lives were dramatically simultaneously and independently transformed, without either of us knowing what happened to the other!
+Barbara got a new husband, and A.J. got home, greeted by a new wife.
+Now, is that off the hook/cool or what??

 This was the second time my life changed and it was a much bigger change than discovering the Chromatic harmonica.
 So much so that I quit playing anything for a few months.
-Every time I saw my Fender Jaguar or my harmonicas, my mind went flying back to the "Rock 'n Roll and Blues bar scene" along with all the booze, drugs and sin that could have easily cost me my marriage, family, life and eternity. (in that order) I suppose that may have something to do with my present borderline disenchantment with "Blues," cuz "I jus ain't got dem Blues no mo!" :o) and it's hard for me to play what I don't feel.
+Every time I saw my Fender Jaguar or my harmonicas, my mind went flying back to the "Rock 'n Roll and Blues bar scene" along with all the booze, drugs and sin that could have easily cost me my marriage, family, life and eternity. (in that order) I suppose that may have something to do with my present borderline disenchantment with "Blues," cuz "I jus ain't got dem Blues no mo!" :o) I only play what I feel, and it's kinda hard for me to play what I don't.
 Ha Ha!

 As it turned out, that meeting in 1970, gave birth to a thirty year music ministry that has taken me through most of the mid-west, a three and a half month tour of Australia, five tours to Hawaii and one to Alaska (in November - in retribution for the one to Hawaii in February :o)